 There’s so much more to colocation than the storage of IT real estate and workloads.
 Partnering with a data centre provider with a strong network of partners offering related services (e.g. connectivity, cloud services, managed services) means the provision of a full-service offering for clients.
 And this kind of partner network is more feasible within close proximity to densely populated areas, which is where most businesses are located.

-Our solution: Datum’s key differentiator is its service-enhanced approach.
-Datum’s Farnborough location, with its proximity to (but safe distance from) London, the M3, M4 and M25, means that we have access to some of the best providers of associated services with whom we have formed strong alliances through our Datum Connect partner directory.
+Datum’s key differentiator is its service-enhanced approach.
+Our data centre locations, both close to the country’s most prominent economic hubs, and our means that we have access to some of the best providers of associated services with whom we have formed strong alliances through Datum Connect (our network of partners).